 Monadnock Food Access Alliance

-Since 2018, the Monadnock Food Access Alliance (Alliance) one of MFCC’s four work groups, leads the Food Access Community Health Improvement Plan of the Healthy Monadnock Alliance.
-The Alliance brings together food access experts in monthly meetings to identify and address gaps in current nutrition programming throughout the region.
+HISTORY: Since 2018, the Monadnock Food Access Alliance (Alliance) one of MFCC’s work groups, leads the food access Community Health Improvement Plan of the Healthy Monadnock Alliance.
+The Alliance brings together 10 - 15 food access experts who actively participate in monthly meetings and communicates with and distributes updated resources, policy alerts, workshops, and events to a listserv of 324 participants.

-Beginning with the implementation of the Monadnock Region Food Access Plan (Food Access Plan) with help from the Southwest Region Planning Commission, the Alliance developed a “baseline of hunger” in our region, and co-designed ten projects (The Monadnock Food Access Plan) with households with lived experience of hunger and other community members, to address these gaps.
+MONADNOCK FOOD ACCESS ANALYSIS + PLAN: In 2021, the Alliance hired SW Region Planning Commission to develop a “baseline of hunger” in for our region, and co-designed ten projects (The Monadnock Food Access Plan) with households with lived experience of hunger and other community members.

 Check out the “Story Maps” of the